-I found a coin from The Netherlands when I was 10 years old.
+I found this coin when I was 10 years old.
 I was camping about an hour east of Seattle, deep in the mountains, and as I walked barefoot through the camp sites I suddenly felt something underneath my feet that seemed out of place.
-I looked down to see a square coin, and couldn’t believe my luck.
-A coin, IN THE DIRT, from half-way around the world.
+I looked down to see a square coin, and couldn’t believeContinue reading “I Collect Dead, Dying Things.
+I Collect Brokenness.”

 We live in a world overcome with images.
 But mostly, we carry these images inside of us, always comparing, because searching for an identity is the core of what it means to be human.